 Despite what Gale claimed, Bob Schmelzer (skateboarding double) claimed (at a 2012 cinema screening) that Fox couldn’t ride a skateboard to save his life.
 Also contrary to the claims of the other Bobs, Schmelzer claimed that Eric had the chops.
 Gale should have got Schmelzer to sign a nondisclosure agreement.
 At literally any rate, John Hughes could have salvaged Eric’s reputation by having his character in Some Kind of Wonderful be capable of skateboarding.
 In an issue of the Chicago Tribune (September 17, 1992), Lea Thompson (who previously acted with Eric in The Wild Life) also defended him by saying it was like: “…replacing James Dean with James Cagney.”

 On The Sam Roberts Show circa 2012, Christopher Lloyd expressed how shocked he was that Eric was canned despite giving a very good performance.
 He went so far as to say that it wasn’t like he was lousy.
-Lloyd likened the atmosphere of the announcement to that of a wake (Zemeckis tried to refute this).
-He claimed that his firing wasn’t something to be cheered about.
+Lloyd likened the atmosphere of the announcement to that of a wake.
+Zemeckis failingly tried to refute this (in a 2015 book) after saying it was heartbreaking for everybody (in a 2010 documentary).
+Lloyd claimed that his firing wasn’t something to be cheered about.
 He even started to doubt his own performance.
 This counteracts what Thomas F. Wilson said to Chris Hardwick in 2011 about Eric being bad.
 Chris heard Lloyd’s polar opposite opinion in a 2013 interview: “He wasn’t being fired because he was a bad actor or he didn’t do it well.
 He was wonderful.”

 Fox claimed that Gary approached him about BTTF before the Christmas break.
 Like Crispin, Lea claimed that the Stoltz shoot lasted for 6 weeks.
 Tom claimed that it was almost 7 weeks.
 James Tolkan also said 7 weeks.
 Claudia Wells said 8 weeks.
 When interviewed for the Ain’t It Cool News website, Lloyd also said 8 weeks.
 He then said it had to be at least 6 weeks.
 Be that as it may, Tom said that filming was nearly wrapping to the extent that there was discussion about what the cast were going to do after completion.
 In 1985, Fox’s time on the set was journaled as 7 weeks.